-Place, town, village, country, visit, holiday, travel, journey
+Place, town, village, country, visit, holiday, travel, journey.

-Autumn Spring Summer Year 1 Our Town Our Country Our World National Curriculum Content Area: Use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment Use basic geographical vocabulary to refer to: key human features, including: town, village, factory, farm, house, office, shop.
-National Curriculum Content Area: Name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas Use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, city, port, harbour.
-National Curriculum Content Area: Name and locate the world's seven continents and five oceans Use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map Pupils will know: What a town is and what its features are How to recognise local features using a map.
+Autumn Spring Summer Year 1 Our Town National Curriculum Content Area: Our Country National Curriculum Content Area: Our World National Curriculum Content Area: Use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
+Use basic geographical vocabulary to refer to: key human features, including: town, village, factory, farm, house, office, shop.
+Name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas.
+Use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map.
+Pupils will know: The names and locations of the world's 7 continents: Asia, Africa, North America, South America, Antarctica, Europe, and Australia or Australasia.
+The names of the 5 oceans: Arctic, Southern, Indian, Atlantic and Pacific.
+How to use simple compass directions (North, South, East and West).
+Use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, city, port, harbour.
+Pupils will know: What a town is and what its features are How to recognise local features using a map.
 The school is located in Harpenden, in Hertfordshire.
 The features of their school and its grounds.
 Pupils will learn to: Use simple fieldwork and observational skills to study the geography of the school and the key human and physical features of its surrounding environment.
 Identify land use around the school. key human features, including: city, town, village, factory, farm, house, office and shop.
-Key Vocabulary human features, including: town, village, factory, farm, house, office, shop, town, Pupils will know: The United Kingdom is made up of England, Scotland, Wales and Northern Ireland.
+Key Vocabulary Human features, including: town, village, factory, Pupils will know: The United Kingdom is made up of England, Scotland, Wales and Northern Ireland.
 The capital of England is London.
 The capital of Scotland is Edinburgh.
-The capital of Wales is Cardiff.
-The capital of Northern Ireland is Belfast UK is bordered by four seas, to the south by the English Channel, to the east by the North Sea. to the west by the Irish Sea and the Atlantic Ocean.
-Pupils will learn to: Name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas.
-Use basic geographical vocabulary to refer to: key physical features, including: beach, coast, forest, hill, mountain, ocean, river, soil, valley, and vegetation.
+The cap of Wales is Cardiff.
+The capital of Northern Ireland is Belfast UK is bordered by four seas, to the south by the English Channel, to the east by the North Sea the west by the Irish Sea and the Atlantic Oce Pupils will learn to: Name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas.
+Use basic geographical vocabulary to refer to: key physical features, including: beach, coast, forest, hill, mountain, ocean, river, soil, valley and vegetation.
 Use world maps, atlases and globes to identify the United Kingdom and its countries.
-Key Vocabulary Pupils will know: The names and locations of the world's 7 continents: Asia, Africa, North America, South America, Antarctica, Europe, and Australia or Australasia.
-The names of the 5 oceans: Arctic, Southern, Indian, Atlantic and Pacific.
-How to use simple compass directions (North, South, East and West).
-How to describe the location of features and routes on a map.
-Pupils will learn to: Name and locate the world's continents.
-Name and locate the world's oceans Use compass directions (north, south, east and west) and locational language (e.g. near and far) to describe the location of features and routes on a map.
-Use world maps, atlases and globes to identify the countries, continents and oceans studied.